ffflorian/publish-flat/README.md

 Here is what it does:

-1. Re-builds your project
-2. Copies your dist files together with the other release files into a temporary directory
+1. Copies your dist files together with the other release files into a temporary directory
-3. Aligns your `package.json` to work with the flattened structure
+2. Aligns your `package.json` to work with the flattened structure
-4. Publishes your project from the temporary directory (optional)
+3. Publishes your project from the temporary directory (optional)

 ### Example